 Wrapping up our second week, thank you for the shares and the repostings.
-Our first week we revisited the 4th of July for the Americans; this past week it was Bastille day for the French.
+Our first week we revisited the 4th of July for the Americans; this past week it was Bastille Day for the French.
 Welcome to the .003rd edition of Prescriptions.
 Here is our review of the week in the arts.

 In celebration of Bastille Day, images of a recent demonstration reflect on what it means to be French today, well over a century since the storming of the Bastille.